I’m a Christian woman who experiences same-sex attraction. Should I call myself a lesbian?

 Those who feel more concern for the pastoral care of same-sex attracted men and women might leave disheartened, as might people in the trenches of unwanted same-sex attraction.

 Mattson has much to offer.
 In his exhortations to look to Jesus alone for true intimacy, and in his recommendations for how to live with these attractions daily, he is both inspirational and practical.
 His chapters addressing the particular challenge of same-sex friendship are a welcome addition to the conversation on this crucial question, for it’s one of the places of deepest confusion and fear for those with same-sex attraction.

 Mattson meditates on his experience of trying to force a friendship to carry the weight of spousal love, and cautions against making friendship something it was never meant to be.
 I left this section wanting more clarity, however, and believe there is great theological opportunity and need for the church to detangle the differences (and similarities) between intimate friendship and spousal love, apart from sexual activity.

 Who can explain attraction, in its (at times) strange choice of objects?
 Mattson offers the church the option of not worrying too much about it, and instead finding a way forward in the good gift of maleness or femaleness, and even in what he describes as the gift of the purifying suffering of loneliness.

-This is a full-blooded vision of Christianity that takes seriously the call to die, and doesn’t for a moment consider chastity a gift that costs too much, though it can feel at times like it costs all one has.
+This full-blooded vision of Christianity takes seriously the call to die, and doesn’t for a moment consider chastity a gift that costs too much, though it can feel at times like it costs all one has.
 Here he becomes not aloof, but relatable, as he describes how he won this vision through years of pain.

 Mattson’s book is not perfect, but he’s at his best when he expounds why holiness is both hard and also worth it.
 These are deep things for the church to meditate on, needed today and by every generation of saints, as we walk by faith in Christ and not by sight.